steshweb/serverless-academy/02_cli_primitive_db/readme.txt

-1. To start the programm, enter npm start into the console.
+1. To start the program, enter npm start into the console.